The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 So even the first covenant was inaugurated with blood.
 For when Moses had spoken every command to all the people according to the law, he took the blood of calves and goats with water and scarlet wool and hyssop and sprinkled both the book itself and all the people, and said, “This is the blood of the covenant that God has commanded you to keep.”And both the tabernacle and all the utensils of worship he likewise sprinkled with blood.
 Indeed according to the law almost everything was purified with blood, and without the shedding of blood there is no forgiveness.
 So it was necessary for the sketches of the things in heaven to be purified with these sacrifices, but the heavenly things themselves required better sacrifices than these.
 For Christ did not enter a sanctuary made with hands—the representation of the true sanctuary—but into heaven itself, and he appears now in God’s presence for us.
 And he did not enter to offer himself again and again, the way the high priest enters the sanctuary year after year with blood that is not his own, for then he would have had to suffer again and again since the foundation of the world.
 But now he has appeared once for all at the consummation of the ages to put away sin by his sacrifice.
 (Hebrews 9:18–26 NET)

-“It was not Jesus’ physical blood that saves us, but His dying on our behalf, which is symbolized by the shedding of His physical blood.
+“It was not Jesus’ physical blood that saved us, but His dying on our behalf, which is symbolized by the shedding of His physical blood.
 If we could be saved by blood without death, the animals would have been bled, not killed, and it would have been the same with Jesus.
-Thus bloodshed was the symbol for death when Moses ratified the covenant on Sinai.
-Likewise, when the Tabernacle was inaugurated, Moses sprinkled the tabernacle and all the vessels of the ministry with the blood, again picturing the price to be paid for sin.
+Thus, bloodshed was the symbol of death when Moses ratified the covenant on Sinai.
+Likewise, when the Tabernacle was inaugurated, Moses sprinkled the Tabernacle and all the vessels of the ministry with the blood, again picturing the price to be paid for sin.
 The central lesson of the covenant was thus illustrated by the sprinkling of blood in the Tabernacle and Temple as long as that covenant stood.
 The purpose of the blood was to symbolize sacrifice for sin, which brought cleansing from sin.
 Therefore, without shedding blood, there is no forgiveness.
 (10)

 Just as the animal blood symbolized Christ’s true atoning blood, the ephah of flour symbolized and represented the animal blood.
 This non-blood offering for sin was acceptable because the old sacrifice was entirely symbolic anyway.
 Yet this was the only exception.
 And even the exception represented a blood sacrifice.
 The basic symbol could not be changed because what it symbolized could not be changed.
 “For the life of the flesh is in the blood, and I have given it to you on the altar to make atonement for your souls; for it is the blood because of the life that makes atonement” (Leviticus 17:11).
 Since the penalty for sin is death, nothing but death, symbolized by shedding blood, can atone for sin.
 (10)

 We cannot enter into God’s presence by self-effort to be righteous.
 If we, on our own, could be good, we would not need atonement.
 Nor can we enter His presence by being model citizens or religious.
-We cannot enter His presence by reading the Bible, by going to church, by giving generously to the Lord’s work, or even by praying.
+We cannot enter His presence by reading the Bible, attending church, giving generously to the Lord’s work, or even praying.
 We cannot enter His presence by thinking good thoughts about Him.
-The only way we can enter into God’s presence and participate in the New Covenant is through the atoning death of Jesus Christ, made effective for us when we trust in Him as saving Lord.
+The only way we can enter into God’s presence and participate in the New Covenant is through the atoning death of Jesus Christ, made effective for us when we trust in Him as the saving Lord.
 God has set the rules.
 The soul that sins will die.
 The saved soul will be saved through the sacrifice of God’s Son.
 There is no exception, no substitute for this sacrifice, for this is the real thing.
 Because they were symbols, God provided a limited and strictly qualified exception (flour) to the old sacrifices.
 But there can be no exception for the real sacrifice because it is the only way to God.”
 (10)

 If God places no trust in his holy ones, if even the heavens are not pure in his eyes, (Job 15:15 NET)